MatthewT95/FractionDatatype2.0-Cpp-/README.md

-void setDenominator(unsigned int); // Sets the fraction's denominator void setSign(char);                // Sets the fraction's sign void scale(unsigned int);          // Scales the numerator and denominator by factor void simplifyFraction();           // Simplifies the fraction
+void setDenominator(unsigned int); // Sets the fraction's denominator void setSign(char);                // Sets the fraction's sign void scale(unsigned int);          // Scales the numerator and denominator by factor void reduce();                     // Reduces the fraction to lowest terms
 ```

 #### Examples